larmel/lacc/README.md

 ### Preprocessor
 Preprocessing includes reading files, tokenization, macro expansion, and directive handling.
-The interface to the preprocessor are mainly `peek(0)`, `consume(1)`, and `next(0)`, which looks at a stream of preprocessed `struct token` objects.
+The interface to the preprocessor is `peek(0)`, peekn(1), `consume(1)`, and `next(0)`, which looks at a stream of preprocessed `struct token` objects.
 These are defined in [include/lacc/token.h](include/lacc/token.h).

-Input processing is done completely lazily, driven by the parser calling these three functions to consume more input.
-A buffer of at least [K = 2] (src/preprocessor/preprocess.c#L19) preprocessed tokens are kept for lookahead purposes.
-This number is sufficient to implement a recursive descent parser for the C grammar.
+Input processing is done completely lazily, driven by the parser calling these four functions to consume more input.
+A buffer of preprocessed tokens is kept for lookahead, and filled on demand when peeking ahead.

 ### Intermediate Representation
 Code is modeled as control flow graph of basic blocks, each holding a sequence